It varies by product. Goodie Girl cookies are produced in a dedicated peanut-free facility.

-Our proprietary flour blend contains white rice, corn starch, tapioca, potato starch, xanthan gum and in some cases milk powder to help with texture.
+Our proprietary flour blend contains gluten free oat flour, white rice, corn starch, tapioca, potato starch, xanthan gum and in some cases milk powder to help with texture.

 Reference best by date on the packaging.
 Some cookies are 9 months from bake others are 12.They are best if consumed within several days of opening.

-No, but our cookies are made with all natural ingredients and many of them are certified organic.
+No, but our cookies are made with natural ingredients.

-All varieties have a trace amount of soy lecithin.
+All varieties have a small amount of soy lecithin.
 It is used as an emulsifier for milk powders and chocolate.
 It is NOT a significant ingredient.

 The FDA requires that pure extract must contain 35% alcohol.
 We use the Virginia Dare PURE VANILLA EXT 32 OZ BEAN.
 There are non-alcoholic vanillas but the FDA requires that they not be labeled Pure Vanilla Extract as they don’t contain alcohol.
-They are usually called Vanilla Flavor, are made in a glycerin base and usually contain as much vanilla bean extractives as extracts.
+They are usually called Vanilla Flavor, are made in a glycerin base, and usually contain vanilla bean extracts.
 They provide a reasonable non-alcoholic solution for flavoring foods and beverages.